tryretool/legal/pages/agreements/customer-terms-of-service.md

 In addition to Customer's other indemnification obligations under these Customer Terms, Customer will defend the Retool Indemnified Parties from and against any and all claims, actions, suits, proceedings, and demands made or brought by an Agency Client against Retool that arises from Customer's acts or omissions during the course of its relationship with the Agency Client, and will indemnify the Retool Indemnified Parties for all reasonable attorney's fees incurred and damages and other costs finally awarded against a Retool Indemnified Party in connection with or as a result of, and for amounts paid by a Retool Indemnified Party under a settlement Customer approves of in connection with, such claim, action, suit, proceeding, or demand.
 The "Limitations on Indemnification" section of these Customer Terms will apply to Customer's indemnification obligations under this section.

 If Customer uses Retool AI, the Retool AI Terms will be incorporated by reference into these Terms.

+### Retool AI

+The [Retool AI Terms](./product-specific-terms/retool-ai-terms.md) contain additional terms and conditions that apply to Customer’s use of Retool AI, if applicable.
+If Customer uses Retool AI, the Retool AI Terms will be incorporated by reference into these Terms.

 ## SURVIVAL